 And that next boat is…wait for it…

-And if you’re reading this post RIGHT NOW, then you’re in a unique position to catch wind of this new strategic approach before anyone else does, and in doing so, stake your claim to conquer overwhelm and frustration so you can stitch with confidence!
+And if you’re reading this post RIGHT NOW, then you’re in a unique position to take advantage of this strategic approach, and in doing so, stake your claim to conquer overwhelm and frustration so you can finally stitch with confidence!

-So chances are that even if you feel like you’ll never be able to choose stitches and threads for your canvases to create one-of-a-kind needlepoint treasures, you can up your game by implementing the strategies that I share inside The Stitcher’s Club.
+Chances are that, even if you feel like you’ll never be able to choose stitches and threads for your canvases to create one-of-a-kind needlepoint treasures, you can up your game by implementing the strategies that I’ll share inside this workshop.

 Alrighty – that’s all for now, my friend!